šŸ”¬

 • 1.0Ɨ Visa-Free – Walk through immigration freely

-• 0.8Ɨ Visa on Arrival – Minor hassle: queue, fees, paperwork at border
+• 0.7Ɨ Visa on Arrival – Meaningful friction: queue, fees, possible denial at the border

-• 0.0Ɨ Visa Required – Significant barrier: embassy visit, documentation, uncertainty
+• 0.0Ɨ Visa Required – Full embassy process: documentation, waiting, uncertainty

 TFI Score Formula: